alyconr/Deploy-SPA-DockerCompose/README.md

 ## Webpack Integration:
 The project employs Webpack for bundling and optimizing client-side assets, resulting in a performant and efficient front-end.

-## CI/CD Pipeline:
-Understand how to design a small CI/CD pipeline to automate build, and deployment processes, ensuring efficiency and reliability.

 ## Docker Integration:
 The project utilizes Docker Compose to  build and  run the application to AWS EC2 instances.